-Pavan Malreddy has studied and taught Sociology, Anthropology, Development Studies and English Literature in the Netherlands, Singapore, Canada and Germany.
-He specializes in comparative Anglophone literature(s) with a regional focus on East Asia, Africa, and South Asia and with a thematic focus on conflicts, communal bonds, insurgencies, and populism.
-He has authored over forty essays on figures and themes as wide ranging as Franz Kafka, George Orwell, Ngũgĩ wa Thiong’o, Indian cinema, populism, terrorism, civil war in Burma, among others.
+Pavan Malreddy specializes in 20th and 21st century comparative Anglophone literatures & cultures with a regional focus on East Asia, Africa, and South Asia and with a thematic focus on conflicts, communal bonds, insurgencies, and populism.
+He has authored essays on figures and themes as wide-ranging as Aung San Suu Kyi, Salman Rushdie, Franz Kafka, George Orwell, Ngũgĩ wa Thiong’o, Indian cinema, Brexit, populism, terrorism, and the civil war in Burma, among others.

 He has interviewed prominent novelists and theorists such as Arundhati Roy, Yann Martel, Homi K. Bhabha, Mohsin Hamid, Tom McCarthy, Amit Chaudhuri, and Tabish Khair.
 His current research project focuses on the armed insurgencies in India, Burma, and Nigeria.
 He co-edits Kairos: A Journal of Critical Symposium, and the South Asian and Middle Eastern volumes of The Literary Encyclopedia.
 He is affiliated with the research group Democratic Vistas (Institute for Advanced Study, Bad Homburg), Frankfurt Memory Studies Platform, and Moving Cultures Master’s Programme.